AEspinosaDev/Vulkan-Engine/README.md

 - Multipass (depth pass for shadows, SSAO and post-processing).
 - Vulkan object and functionality abstraction.
 - Frustrum culling.
-- Simple to use user interface (Unfinished).
+- Simple to use user interface.
 - Easy to distribute source code.

 This project is a work in progress.
 It has a long way until becoming a decent library, there are no fancy features for now, but all the basics are here.
 Eventually, with time, I will be adding more advanced functionality.